 |Release Date||October 7, 2016|

 The Ride series is one of the newest racing game series and caters to motorcycle racing fans quite well.
 There just aren’t that many motorcycle racing sims out there and the ones that are out there are pretty hit and miss.
 Fortunately, Milestone brought something a bit different to the table with Ride in 2015 and have already followed it up with the sequel here in 2017.
-There were some heavy criticisms on the first game and while the sequel has provided some good improvements, there’s still some annoyances that prevent this game from reaching its full potential.
+There were some heavy criticisms on the first game and while the sequel has provided some good improvements, there are still some annoyances that prevent this game from reaching its full potential.

 When I started playing Ride 2, I instantly made the comparison to Gran Turismo (as have many people).
 It’s a game that really looks and feels like a full-on motorcycle simulation game.
 It doesn’t quite reach the depth of Gran Turismo.
 You start off by creating a character which is pretty bare bones all things considered.
 You can only change the name, nationality, and skin tone.
 That’s it.
 I really question why there weren’t more customization options for the player.
 That’s part of what helps you connect to a game that has a career mode.
 You can also change your gear later on which makes it feel a bit more personal.
-You can then pick one of 4 bikes, all with varying stats, so I of course picked the most powerful one and began my journey.
+You can then pick one of 4 bikes, all with varying stats, so I, of course, picked the most powerful one and began my journey.

-I had a a rough first race in Ride 2.
+I had a rough first race in Ride 2.
 There’s definitely a learning curve to the control of the bike as there is with most racing games which I can forgive.
 The thing that I did have a problem with is how easily it is to fall off your bike.
 It has been wildly inconsistent in my playthrough.
 There have been times where I’ve barely touched someone and fallen off my bike.
 There are also times where I’ve used my bike as a battering ram to stop an opposing rider from passing me.
-You can also tuck your body in with a simple body press for those tight corners, however I stopped using it because I fell off my bike 80% of the time.
+You can also tuck your body in with a simple body press for those tight corners, however, I stopped using it because I fell off my bike 80% of the time.
 It’s hard to focus on the race when you’re worried about falling off your bike the entire time.
 I get that it’s easy to fall off a bike in reality, but it seems that much easier in-game.

 There are 30+ tracks in the game with a lot of variations of direction, scenery, and length.
-There are even weather effects included in some races which was a nice touch.
+There are even weather effects included in some races which were a nice touch.
 The tracks are decent enough to look at, though I do feel like they lag behind other games in terms of graphical quality.
 I also felt like the game contained a lot of sharp turns in most of the tracks.
 I felt like I was just turning the entire race with barely any space to hit the gas.

 I’ve read other reviews that say this game has insanely difficult AI.
 I wouldn’t go that far.
 The AI is pretty challenging and they always seem to have better bikes than you, but if you race properly you can beat them.
 I will say that if you crash, you will have a tough time coming back from it.
 Fortunately, Milestone has included a rewind feature that allows you to try again if you end up falling off your bike.
 This feature alone stops a lot of the frustration I had with the game and I think it’s something that people easily overlook.